startupemulator/challenges/Card Memory Game/README.md

-Card-Memory-Game
+# Card Memory Game Challenge

-Tier: 🟢🟢🟢⚪️⚪️
+> Level: 🟢🟢🟢⚪️⚪️

-Card memory (also known as Concentration, Match Match, Match Up, Memory, Pexeso) is a card game in which all of the cards are laid face down on a surface and two cards are flipped face up over each turn.
+**Card memory** (also known as Concentration, Match Match, Match Up, Memory, Pexeso) is a card game in which all of the cards are laid face down on a surface and two cards are flipped face up over each turn.

-The object of the game is to turn over pairs of matching cards.
+**The object** of the game is to turn over pairs of matching cards.

-Rules
+## Rules

 Any deck of playing cards may be used, although there are also commercial sets of cards with images.
 The rules given here are for a standard deck of cards, which are normally laid face down.